Scholarships & Financial Aid

 The Blair School of Music is privileged to award a number of merit and need-based scholarships to precollege students.
 All awards are for one year only and are based on a number of factors, including performance at the scholarship audition, teacher recommendations, and financial need.
 Consequently, awards will vary from year to year.

 All students must audition each year for scholarship consideration.
 Scholarship auditions are held each April and are adjudicated by faculty committees.
 Awards are made in early June.
 Occasionally, there are additional need-based funds available.
-Download the application for the 2018-19 academic year, or pick one up in the Blair School office.
+To apply, please fill out the 2019-2020 Precollege Scholarship Application by 5 p.m.
+Friday, March 22.